databrickslabs/overwatch/docs-compose/overwatch_docs/content/DataEngineer/Definitions/_index.md

 * **worker_dbu_cost**: houry_dbu_rate for sku (dbuCostDetails.contract_price) * worker_dbus
 * **driver_dbu_cost**: houry_dbu_rate for sku (dbuCostDetails.contract_price) * driver_dbus

+{{% notice note %}}
+Cost will not Appear untill State is changed to a state that modify the no of workers i.e. until the Cluster is Restarted or Resized(both Autoscaling or Manual)
+{{% /notice %}}

 #### InstanceDetails
 [**AWS Sample**](/assets/TableSamples/instancedetails_aws.tab) | [**AZURE_Sample**](/assets/TableSamples/instancedetails_azure.tab)